 Can Black Ragdoll Cats Have Blue Eyes?

 It’s unprecedented to see a black ragdoll with striking blue eyes since this eye color is typically associated with pointed Ragdolls.
-Black ragdolls normally possess yellow or green eyes but it doesn’t take away their charm.
-In fact, their eye color looks stunning and adorable too.
+All black ragdoll cats normally possess yellow or green eyes, though.
+It doesn’t take away their charm.
+In fact, their eye color looks stunning and adorable, too.

 What does a black Ragdoll cat look like?

-The black ragdoll cat is identified by its solid black coat color, green or yellow eyes, rounded head, large paws, full cheek, long fluffy tail, and sturdy body.
-Their fur is quite thicker and longer around the neck.
+The black ragdoll cat is identified by its solid black coat color, green or yellow eyes, rounded head, full cheeks, and sturdy body.
+Their fur is quite thick and longer around the neck.

 Wrapping Up…

 We hope you’ve gotten the answer to the question ‘Can Ragdoll cats be black?’ – which is indeed a resounding yes.
-They’ve practically all the traits you would expect from a typical Ragdoll, such as their laid-back demeanor, huge size, and affectionate nature except their eye color variation, and most importantly their coat color.
-As the International Cat Association and CFA have set out the primary standard for ragdoll cat breed, and only pointed varieties are officially recognized.
-Tragically, this means that black Ragdolls, despite their charm, don’t fit the official standard and aren’t classified as purebred Ragdoll.
-Yet, despite they may not be allowed to take into competitions, they’ve got the allure and loveable personality that we bet you can’t resist!
+They’ve practically all the traits you would expect from a typical Ragdoll, such as their laid-back demeanor, huge size, and affectionate nature, except their eye color variation, and most importantly, their coat color.
+As the International Cat Association and CFA have set out the primary standard for the ragdoll cat breed, and only pointed varieties are officially recognized.
+Tragically, this means that black Ragdoll cats, despite their charm, don’t fit the official standard and aren’t classified as purebred Ragdolls.
+Although they may not be allowed to take into competitions, they’ve got the allure and lovable personality that we bet you can’t resist!

 Written By: Usman Malik | Reviewed By: Ali Abbas | Fact Checked By: Aqib Zulfiqar